To those who did not have the opportunity to meet my father

 In 2013, on the message board of the November issue of the monthly magazine “Budo,” published by Japan Budokan, they printed a sentence that my father himself had prepared.
 Here, I want to tell you once again the words that he entrusted to me 2~3 months before his passing.
 He said, “I would like to express my deep gratitude for the kindness that I received from all of you during my lifetime.”

-Japanese classical literature, classical performing arts, biology, and physics, among others.
+When you think of a karate master, you might guess that he spends most of his time at home practicing kata and strength training.
+But the typical image of my father that comes to my mind first is him sitting at his desk, reading or writing.
+He was a great reader and had many books in a wide range of genres.
+It was only natural that he read books about martial arts, sports, the function of the human body, and health.
+However, he also read books from a variety of fields, including Japanese history, world history, Japanese classical literature, classical performing arts, biology, and physics, among others.
 When he read a book, he was often looking for a way to connect it to karate.
 He collected various books on the same theme to look at things from multiple perspectives, deepen his understanding, and find universal facts.
 For example, he read seven books about Einstein's Theory of Relativity, although none of them were for specialists, but ranging from illustrated books for elementary school students to introductory books for adults.
 I remember my father proudly saying, “My knowledge is shallow but broad as well.”
 The word “shallow” sounded so funny that we started laughing out loud together.
 In fact, no matter what I asked him, he always answered in some way, and I don't remember hearing the words “I don't know.“ When I was a little girl, an American TV drama, “Father Knows Best,” was aired.
 I don't remember much about it, but the title is unforgettable because it reminds me of my own father.

 Going back to his remaining book collection at home, the field with the largest number of books is not related to karate or martial arts, but they are books on Japanese language, kanji, and a variety of dictionaries.
 It reflects his belief, which was “when expressing something, it is necessary to express it grammatically correctly with the most appropriate words, so that the intention can be conveyed to others without being misunderstood.”
 He was never satisfied with his current level and always aimed to improve.
 My father, who had an inquiring mind and a desire to acquire knowledge, taught me the joy of continuing to learn and the sense of fulfillment that comes from inner richness.